KuligKamil/mongodb-project-workshop/README.md

   * **first_or_none**

 * get - get document with id, without filtering
-* find_one - get one document with fitlering
+* find_one - get one document with filtering
 * find_all - synonyms to find({})

 Get all users in database